Puppet Master II: Plot

 André Toulon's grave is shown being excavated in Shady Oaks cemetery behind the Bodega Bay Inn.
-Pinhead dusts off and opens André Toulon's casket, then climbs out and pours a vial of neon liquid on the corpse, while Tunneler, Leech Woman, Blade and Jester watch on from the grave’s edge as the skeleton’s arms rise into the air.
+Pinhead dusts off and opens Toulon's casket, then climbs out and pours a vial of neon liquid on the corpse, while Tunneler, Leech Woman, Blade and Jester watch on from the grave's edge as the skeleton's arms rise into the air.

 A few months later, parapsychologists Carolyn Bramwell, her brother Patrick, and the flirtatious Lance and Wanda, are sent to the hotel to investigate the strange murder of Megan Gallagher, whose brain was extracted through her nose by Blade.

-Alex Whitaker, driven insane from the events of the first film, is suspected of the murder of Megan Gallagher and locked up in an asylum.
+Alex Whitaker, driven insane from the events of the first film, is suspected of Megan's murder and locked up in an asylum.
 While at the asylum, his terrible seizures and premonitions are perceived as lunatic rantings.

 Their guest psychic, Camille Kenney, decides to leave after spotting two puppets in her room.
 Kenney warns the others that they are not safe; however while packing, Pinhead and Jester attack and kidnap her.
 The next day, Camille is discovered missing, after the group finds Camille's belongings and car still at the hotel, but no Camille.
 Carolyn calls Camille's son to inform him of his mother's status.

 Later that evening, while Patrick is sleeping, Tunneler drills into Patrick's head, killing him.
 Lance and Wanda burst into the room, finding Patrick dying.
 Lance kills Tunneler by crushing him with a lamp.
 The remaining investigators dissect Tunneler and realize that the puppets are not remote controlled, but rather run on a chemical they determine is the secret of artificial intelligence.

 The next morning, a man named Eriquee Chaneé (the reanimated Toulon in disguise) enters the hotel, stating that he had inherited it after Megan's death, and that he has just returned from Bucharest.
 They doubt his claim, but he tells them they can stay and investigate although his quarters are off limits to them.
 Afterwards, Michael arrives at the hotel, worried about his mother, Camille.